 First, you have put considerable time and effort into building relationships with bloggers, so it makes sense to maintain a relationship with them instead of starting over for your next campaign.
 This can be done by commenting on their comment so they remember you and keep you in mind if they wish to collaborate with a company again.

-Second, when potential customers read about you on a regular basis, they are much more likely to make a purchase than if they just saw one post.
-It’s also easier to work with someone that you already have a relationship with than someone you don’t know.
+Second, when potential customers read about you regularly, they are much more likely to purchase if they just saw one post.
+It’s also easier to work with someone you already have a relationship with than someone you don’t know.